 - Side effects from medication

-What are some additional symptoms of insomnia?
+What are some additional symptoms?

 But sleep is much more than a matter of pleasure and pain, it can have a significant impact on your health.
 Chronic sleep deprivation can cause: